- You Are Here:

 - No other person may be staying at the dwelling in the absence of the resident

-- The resident’s absence from the dwelling must be more than three days and less than 14 days
+- The resident's absence from the home must be more than three days and less than 14 days

-To request a Security Watch please click the link, fill out the form and submit your request to the PD or by fax 940-683-3431 Security Watch Request Form
+To request a Security Watch, please click the link, fill out the form and submit your request to the PD or by fax at 940-683-3431.
+Security Watch Request Form.

 Each patrol officer is assigned a campus for which they provide special programs and mentoring to students.
 Collectively, officers spend 40 hours per month interacting with students.

 Bridgeport Police / Volunteer Fire Department Halloween Safety Booth